coder1706/coder1706/README.md

 - 👋 Hi, I’m @coder1706
 - 👀 I’m interested in Web/App dev
 - 🌱 I’m currently learning Java Full Stack
-- 💞️ I’m looking to collaborate on anything which can help me in practice MERN
+- 💞️ I’m looking to collaborate on anything which can help me in practice Spring Projects.
 - 📫 How to reach me https://www.linkedin.com/in/kunal-giri-67058517b/

 <!---